kyRobot/cv/kyle-cv-markdown.md

 **World Programming Limited, UK** (November 2016 - April 2018)

 WPS Hub is a web app for management and deployment of WPS Analytics systems across a company network with centralised user management.
 It provides a repository of multi-language programs for real-time and on demand execution via web APIs.
 Reporting directly to the Director of Technology I was responsible for the design, implementation and testing of services and RESTful APIs across multiple web apps.
-Primarily working in Java 8 to a service oriented architecture and with Relational SQL targetting data in graph layout I produced domain optimised data processing pipelines, developer friendly customer facing APIs and scalable, performant production code.
+Primarily working in Java 8 to a service oriented architecture and with Relational SQL targeting data in graph layout I produced domain optimised data processing pipelines, developer friendly customer facing APIs and scalable, performant production code.
 Working closely with the frontend team I helped define the design language and UX used throughout the apps and provided occasional development help.
 As an experienced agile practitioner I worked with stakeholders & project managers to gather and scope requirements into manageable, achievable work items.

 #### Highlights